Selected cases on disability discrimination in the workplace

 Good employment practices

 People professionals have a key role in creating fair and inclusive workplaces.
 As part of coherent diversity, inclusion and employee engagement strategies, employers should undertake thorough reviews or equality analyses of policies and working practices to remove unfair discrimination and bias.
-This is key to creating open workplace cultures where to be different is not a problem but an asset.
+HR have a key role in creating open workplace cultures where to be different is not a problem but an asset.
 Feedback from employees with disabilities and long-term conditions should be included to foster an open and inclusive workplace culture.

 Making reasonable adjustments

 UK employers must make adjustments to accommodate the needs of a person with a disability.
 Employers are required to understand the barriers an employee is experiencing and put adjustments in place to resolve them.
 Employers should involve the employee in discussions about adjustments although the duty to make adjustments is ultimately the employer’s.